ZeyoYT/AiLama/README.md

 4. This project uses a unreleased feature of JDA-5 that Supports User Installable Apps
 5. Because its a unreleased feature, i didnt find any proper command framework, so a workaround manual command registration code was used ( will be fixed in future release )
 6. The Ai does not have a memory of previous conversation (would be added in future)
+7. Its my first time making a docker image, so there might be some issues with it
+8. First Response might be slow because of the model loading

 <br>